Best Antique Jewelry Website In Style Mag 2006! New Items Every Day!

 • An Illustrated Dictionary of Jewelry by Harold Newman.
 Very informative with many illustrations and small photos.
 Highly recommended.

-• Antique Jewellery: Its Manufacture, Materials, & Design by Duncan James.
+• Antique Jewellery: Its Manufacture, Materials & Design by Duncan James.
 A more general reference book on the mechanics of jewelry.

 Surveys of the History of Antique Jewelry